Raggaer/castro/README.md

 # Target

 Castro has no server target.
-You can use any custom database structure and it will work (with some configuration)
+You can easily swap to any distro by creating your own dialect